jerdog/jmeiss-me-website/content/posts/my-long-winding-devrel-road.md

 ## In the beginning...

->_In the beginning the Universe was created.
-This has made a lot of people very angry and been widely regarded as a bad move._  **-Douglas Adams**
+> In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move.
+<cite>Douglas<span class="cite-last-name">Adams</span></cite>

 As early as I can remember I have always had a symbiotic relationship with technology, from really the first time I picked up a [ColecoVision](https://en.wikipedia.org/wiki/ColecoVision) in the early 1980s.
 I, as many of my generation born in the 70s, could pick up something technical and almost immediately be able to work it without learning.
 I loved tech.
 I also quickly became the person in my family (extended included) who would be called upon to fix anything or explain how something worked (which also severely impacted quite a few of my family vacations visiting relatives while growing up).
 I still remember explaining DNS to my parents and grandparents using the post office example.